-When it comes to kids and bugs, there’s a natural magnetic attraction.
-While a backyard bug count may give you the chills, your child will probably only be noticing the mesmerizing curling and uncurling of a pill bug, or the never ending charm of a lady bug.
+When it comes to kids and bugs, there’s a natural enthusiasm.
+While a backyard bug count may give you the chills, your child will probably become obsessed with the mesmerizing curling and uncurling of a pill bug or the never ending charm of a lady bug.

 Want to take advantage of these simple thrills while boosting math and science knowledge at the same time?
 Try taking a walk outdoors with your young biologist, and give them some practice observing, tallying, and categorizing the insects you find along the way.